cordialgerm/foe_foundry/data/5e_canonical/chimera.md

 ***Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 11 (2d6+4) slashing damage.

 ***Fire Breath (Recharge 5-6)***.
 The dragon head exhales fire in a 15-foot cone.
-Each creature in that area must make a DC 15 Dexterity saving throw, taking 31 (7d8) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 15 Dexterity saving throw, taking 31 (7d8) fire damage on a failed save, or half as much damage on a successful one.</statblock>